anh-nn01/RL4Suspension-ICMLA23/README.md

 # RL4Suspension-ICMLA23

-This is the official PyTorch implementation of the paper: https://ieeexplore.ieee.org/document/10459806
+This is the official PyTorch implementation of the paper: https://ieeexplore.ieee.org/document/10459806.

+The arxiv version is available at \<link to be updated\>

 **Physics-Guided Reinforcement Learning System for Realistic Vehicle Active Suspension Control**